ZackyMrf/euclid/readme.md

 ## Security Notes

-- Never share your `.env` file or private key
+- Never share your `.env` file or private keys
 - This bot is for educational purposes only
 - Test with small amounts first
 - The bot operates on the Arbitrum Sepolia testnet